Azure/aad-pod-identity/README.md

 ----

-Applications running on the POD on Azure Container Service (AKS/ACS Engine) require access to identities in Azure Active Directory (AAD)to access resources that use an identity provider.
+Applications running on the POD on Azure Container Service (AKS/ACS Engine) require access to identities in Azure Active Directory (AAD) to access resources that use an identity provider.
 AAD provides a construct called a Service Principal that allows applications to assume identities with limited permissions, and Managed Service Identity (MSI) - automatically generated and rotated credentials that easily retrieved by an application at run-time to authenticate as a service principal.
-An cluster admin configures the Azure Identity Binding to the Pod.
+A cluster admin configures the Azure Identity Binding to the Pod.
 Without any change of auth code the application running on the pod works on the cluster.

 ----